gdcc/pyDataverse/README.md

 tox
 ```

-When you only want to run the py36 test:
+When you only want to run one test, e.g. the py36 test:
 ```shell
 tox -e py36
 ```